VolmitSoftware/docs/wormholes/03-building-portals.md

 3. Open the menu (wand look-click or sneak empty-hand right-click on the frame).
 4. Set type if needed, pick a destination (or RTP editor / gateway codes), then walk through.

-Related: types and settings in [Portal Types Menus & Settings](/wormholes/04-portal-types-menus-settings); projection in [Projection Modes & Settings](/wormholes/05-projection-modes-settings).
+Related: types and settings in [04 - Portal Types Menus & Settings](/wormholes/04-portal-types-menus-settings); projection in [05 - Projection Modes & Settings](/wormholes/05-projection-modes-settings).